markviews/VRChatVibratorController/README.md

 #### Planned Features
 * Stroke control: speed based on how fast you stroke your controllers (with customizable thresholds)
 * Slider control: speed based on slider
+* Support for edge's multiple vibrators
+* Support for nora's rotation
+* Support for max's functions

 #### Credits
 DubyaDude for [RubyButtonAPI](https://github.com/DubyaDude/RubyButtonAPI)